m-kovalsky/fabric_cat_tools/README.md

 ### The migration process

+> [!NOTE]
-*Note: The first 4 steps are only necessary if you have logic in Power Query.
-Otherwise, you will need to migrate your semantic model source tables to lakehouse tables.*
+> The first 4 steps are only necessary if you have logic in Power Query.
+Otherwise, you will need to migrate your semantic model source tables to lakehouse tables.

 1. The first step of the notebook creates a Power Query Template (.pqt) file which eases the migration of Power Query logic to Dataflows Gen2.
 2. After the .pqt file is created, sync files from your [OneLake file explorer](https://www.microsoft.com/download/details.aspx?id=105222), create a new Dataflows Gen2, and import the Power Query Template file.
 3. Manually map each table to its destination (your lakehouse).